 A yearly check-up with the dermatologist is a routine that should be as commonplace as the mammogram, prostate exam or pap smear.

-Don't hesitate to have a spot looked at when it:
+Don't hesitate to have a mole looked at when it:

 - Doesn't heal

 - Has irregular borders